Fredholm determinant: Szegő limit formula

-Applications
+History

+The Fredholm determinant was first used in (Fredholm 1903) to solve an integral equation.
+Realizing the potential, Hilbert wrote 6 papers during 1904 to 1910 (collected in (Hilbert 1924)), beginning the theory of compact operators on Hilbert spaces.
+See (Bornemann 2010) and references therein.

 The Fredholm determinant was used by physicist John A. Wheeler (1937, Phys.
 Rev. 52:1107) to help provide mathematical description of the wavefunction for a composite nucleus composed of antisymmetrized combination of partial wavefunctions by the method of Resonating Group Structure.
 This method corresponds to the various possible ways of distributing the energy of neutrons and protons into fundamental boson and fermion nucleon cluster groups or building blocks such as the alpha-particle, helium-3, deuterium, triton, di-neutron, etc. When applied to the method of Resonating Group Structure for beta and alpha stable isotopes, use of the Fredholm determinant: (1) determines the energy values of the composite system, and (2) determines scattering and disintegration cross sections.
 The method of Resonating Group Structure of Wheeler provides the theoretical bases for all subsequent Nucleon Cluster Models and associated cluster energy dynamics for all light and heavy mass isotopes (see review of Cluster Models in physics in N.D.
 Cook, 2006).